12 Types of Herons in Florida

 by btrentler is licensed under CC BY 2.0

-In Florida, this species is a permanent resident in mangrove swamps, salt marshes, and coastal areas alike.
+In Florida, this species is a permanent resident of mangrove swamps, salt marshes, and coastal areas.

 The medium-sized heron has a unique look with a gray upper torso, rusty wings, and a black cap tipped yellow at the back.